Triangular Prism Equations and Categorification: Introduction

-There are exactly $34$ (non-pointed) ones, $4$ of which being group-like and $28$ of which being ruled out by Schur Product Criterion.
-It is asked in \cite[Question 1.1]{LPW20} whether the remaining two (denoted $\mathcal{F}_{210}$ and $\mathcal{F}_{660}$) admit a unitary categorification.
-This paper answers this question negatively as an application in \S \ref{sec:app}, more precisely, the use of the localization strategy (from \S \ref{sec:FirstLoc}) leads to the exclusion of any categorification of $\mathcal{F}_{210}$ in characteristic $0$ (and also in positive characteristic in the pivotal case, using the lifting theory), whereas using the small-spectrum criteria (from \S \ref{sec: SpeCrit}), we get that $\mathcal{F}_{660}$ admits no categorification at all over any field (of any characteristic).
-We deduce the following result:
+There are exactly $505$ non-pointed examples, of which $8$ are character rings of groups, while $477$ are excluded by the primary $3$-criterion.
+Among the remaining $20$ fusion rings, only two have rank at most $8$.
+In \cite[Question 1.1]{LPW20}, it is asked whether these two, denoted $\mathcal{F}_{210}$ and $\mathcal{F}_{660}$, admit a unitary categorification.
+This paper answers negatively: \S \ref{sec:app} shows that the localization criterion (from \S \ref{sec:FirstLoc}) rules out a categorification of $\mathcal{F}_{210}$ in characteristic $0$ (Theorem \ref{thm: F210NoCat}) and also in positive characteristic in the pivotal case (Corollary \ref{cor:PosChar}) via lifting theory (Theorem \ref{thm:lift}); see also Remark \ref{rk:ind}.
+Using the small-spectrum criteria (from \S \ref{sec:SpeCrit}), we further show that $\mathcal{F}_{660}$ admits no categorification over any field.
+We thus conclude:

-\begin{theorem} A non-pointed unitary simple integral fusion category of Frobenius type with the above bounds is Grothendieck equivalent to $\Rep(\PSL(2,q))$ with $4 \le q \le 11$ prime-power. \end{theorem}
+\begin{theorem} Every non-pointed, unitary, $1$-Frobenius, simple integral fusion category of rank at most $8$ with $\FPdim \le 20000$ is Grothendieck equivalent to $\Rep(\PSL(2,q))$, where $4 \le q \le 11$ and $q$ is a prime power. \end{theorem}

-Let us mention here a conceptual reason why every usual criterion cannot exclude $\mathcal{F}_{210}$.
-There is a global understanding of the character table of $\Rep(\PSL(2,q))$, only depending on $q$ prime-power (see for example \cite[\S 5.2]{FuHa} or \cite[\S 12.5]{DiMi}).
-This table can be interpolated to every integer $q>1$, and by applying the Schur orthogonality relations, we get an infinite family of simple integral fusion rings (simple for $q \ge 4$), equal to the Grothendieck ring of $\Rep(\PSL(2,q))$ when $q$ is a prime-power, but new otherwise and inheriting to all the good arithmetical properties, see \cite{LPRinter}.
-The case $q=6$ is precisely $\mathcal{F}_{210}$.
-Note that we expect the existence of such interpolated simple integral fusion rings for every family of finite simple groups of Lie type.

-Kaplansky's 6th conjecture \cite{Kap75} states that for every finite dimensional semisimple Hopf algebra $H$ over $\mathbb{C}$, the integral fusion category $\Rep(H)$ is of Frobenius type (the extension to every fusion category over $\mathbb{C}$ is also open).
-If in addition $H$ has a $*$-structure (i.e. is a Kac algebra), then $\Rep(H)$ is unitary.
-For a \textit{first step} in the proof of this conjecture, see \cite[Theorem 2]{Kac72}.
-We wish that the use of TPE will permit to find a unitary simple integral fusion category of Frobenius type which is not group-like (in particular in the interpolated family mentioned above).
+A conceptual explanation—based on interpolated character rings \cite{LPRinter}—for why $\mathcal{F}_{210}$ cannot be excluded by standard criteria is given in Remark~\ref{rk:interpolated}.
+See also Remark \ref{rk:504} for updates on the next open candidate, of rank $9$.

+We hope that applying the TPE will eventually allow the construction of a non-pointed, simple integral fusion category that is not the representation category of a group, particularly within the interpolated family in \cite{LPRinter}.

+The TPE has already been used to classify multiplicity-free Grothendieck rings; see \cite[\S 4.1]{LPRmult1} and \cite{SliVer}.
+In a forthcoming work \cite{LLPRnear}, TPE is employed to derive a slight variant of Izumi’s equations for the near-group categories $G + |G|$ via a purely categorical approach, including the non-unitary case.